MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-component.md

 Selecting **New component** opens an empty canvas.
 You can add controls as part of the component definition on the canvas.
 If you edit a component in the canvas, you'll update instances of the same component in other app screens.
 Apps that reuse an already created component can also receive component updates after you publish component changes.

-You can select a component from the list of existing components in the left navigation after you select a screen.
+You can select a component from the list of existing components in the left pane after you select a screen.
 When you select a component, you insert an instance of that component onto the screen, just as you insert a control.

 Components available inside the app are listed under the **Custom** category in a list of components inside the tree view.
 Components imported from component libraries are listed under the **Library components** category: